-On 17th September 2018, I’m jetting off to this popular destination with my best buddy Jim, of Hikes, Bikes and Beards and together, we’re renting a car and driving around the entire Ring Road over the course of two weeks, camping along the way.
+On 17th September 2018, I’m jetting off to this popular destination with my best buddy Jim and together, we’re renting a car and driving around the entire Ring Road over the course of two weeks, camping along the way.

-As well as being an epic adventure in itself, Iceland is important to us for another reason.
-Next year, we are embarking on the camping trip of a life time, if you will, by hiking the 2190 mile long Appalachian Trail together.
-Camping in Iceland is the perfect excuse to test out some of our gear, experience cold, wet conditions and get slightly more acclimatised to outdoor living (we hope).
+As well as being an epic adventure in itself, Iceland is important to me for another reason.
+Next year, I am embarking on the camping trip of a life time, if you will, by hiking the 2190 mile long Appalachian Trail in the USA.
+Camping in Iceland is the perfect excuse to test out some of my gear, experience cold, wet conditions and get slightly more acclimatised to outdoor living (I hope).

 So without further ado, here is my gear list for my two week camping trip to Iceland:

 As we are renting a car for our Iceland adventure, we figured that we can be a little more lenient with the weight of our belongings.
 I’ve decided to take 3 types of bag; my main backpack, which will store the majority of my things, a day bag – especially useful for hikes; and a small bag for personal items.

 Osprey Aura AG 65 Backpack